iamshadmirza/BlogsByShad/blogs/websocket-basics/websocket-basics.md

 ![Add a chart here]()
 The difference is huge (for relatively higher number of requests).
 ### Speed
 Here are the results for 1, 10 and 50 requests served per connection in one second:
 ![Add a chart here]()
-As we can see, making a single request per connection is about 50% slower using Socket.io since the connection has to be established first.
+As you can see, making a single request per connection is about 50% slower using Socket.io since the connection has to be established first.
 This overhead is smaller but still noticeable for ten requests.
 At 50 requests from the same connection, Socket.io is already 50% faster.
-To get a better idea of the peak throughput I ran the same benchmark with a larger number (500, 1000 and 2000) of requests per connection:
+To get a better idea of the peak throughput let's look at the benchmark with a larger number (500, 1000 and 2000) of requests per connection:
 ![Add a chart here]()

 Here we can see that the HTTP benchmark peaks at about~950 requests per second while Socket.io serves about ~3900 requests per second.
+Effective, right?
 >Note: Socket.io is a JavaScript library for realtime web applications.
 It implements WebSocket internally and provide a better **//Write about this** *(Next Blog post of this series explains Socket.io in detail)*.

 ## How does WebSocket work?
-Just going to list down the steps in simplest words I could possibly think of.
+These are the steps involved in  establishing a WebSocket connection.
 1. Client (browser) sends a HTTP request to the Server.
 2. Connection is established via HTTP protocol.
 3. If the server supports the WebSocket protocol, it agrees to upgrade the connection. *This is called handshake.*